safetyAI/ChatSafetyAI/README.md

 - max 50 images per document / conversation
 - tab switch bug fixes
 - optional SharePoint integration
+- navigating to a bad chat is now handled
-- the utilities API now exposes detailed replica, RAM and CPU usage stats
+- the utilities API now exposes detailed replica, RAM and CPU load stats

 ### 07-21-26
 - upgraded to `gemini-3.5-flash` as the primary model for the SaaS image annotations (see: https://blog.roboflow.com/openai-gpt-5-6/)